lucideus-repo/eslint-config-lucideus/README.md

 }
 ```

-*Note*: For the above rules to apply, make sure you have enabled linting in for test files/folder.
+*Note*: For the above rules to apply, make sure you have NOT added your test files in the eslint ignore patterns inside `.eslintignore` and/or `ignorePatterns` property in `.eslintrc.json`.

 ## Running the linter